nadeemamdev/Bootstrap-Portfolio/README.md

 ## Description

-I was tasked to use my newfound Bootstrap skills to recrate/improve my portfolio page, which I can add to as the edX Skills Bootcamp course progresses.
+I was tasked to use my newfound Bootstrap skills to recreate/improve my portfolio page, which I can add to as the edX Skills Bootcamp course progresses.

+A special challenge was to use a minimum amount of CSS media queries, and instead take advantage of Bootstrap's Grid system.

-Note: I am currently on the Front End Course, as opposed to the Full Stack course.
+Note: I am currently on the Front End Web Developer course.

 ## Table of Contents